- Abnormalities of the Pupil

 Orbital cellulitis:

-- acute sinusitis (most cases)
+- acute or chronic sinusitis (most cases)

 - secondary to ethmoidal sinus infection in children under 6